Daemonite/material/docs/4.4/utilities/visibility.md

 group: utilities
 ---

 Set the `visibility` of elements with our visibility utilities.
-These do not modify the `display` value at all and are helpful for hiding content from most users, but still keeping them for screen readers.
+These utility classes do not modify the `display` value at all and do not affect layout – `.invisible` elements still take up space in the page.
+Content will be hidden both visually and for assistive technology/screen reader users.

 Apply `.visible` or `.invisible` as needed.